KonduitAI/dl4j-dev-tools/codegen/README.md

 principle that we want to keep Op definitions as readable as possible.

 ### Op properties
+* `javaPackage` (String): Package where the op is to be found in the java implementation.
+* `javaOpClass` (String): Name of java op class if inconsistent with opName.
+Default: same as opName
 * `libnd4jName` (String): The name the op has in libnd4j.
 Default: same as opName
 * `isAbstract` (Boolean): Flag that makes ops abstract, i.e. they are only allowed to be inherited from.
 No code shall be generated for abstract Ops.
-* `javaPackage` (String): Package where the Op is to be found in the java implementation.

 ## Input